maddisondesigns/Quark/readme.txt

 6. Once the theme has been installed, click the Activate link

-=== Getting Started ===
+== Getting Started ==

-Since Quark is a starter theme to kick of your own awesome theme, the first thing you want to do is copy the quark theme folder and change the name to something else.
+Since Quark is a starter theme to kick off your own awesome theme, the first thing you want to do is copy the quark theme folder and change the name to something else.
 You'll then need to do a three-step find and replace on the name in all the templates.

 1. Search for quark inside single quotations to capture the text domain.
 2. Search for quark_ to capture all the function names.